-Table 3.20: CSA #1 Bat talion 2 Personnel and Population Served
+Table 3 20: CSA #1 Battalion 2 Personne l and Population Served Dattanett 2 1 010011110 and optication oor ou

 Located in Southeastern Shasta County, Battalion 3 provides fire protection services to the communities of Millville, Shingletown, Whitmore, Viola, and Manton.
 The Millville Fire Protection District also provides fire protection services in the community of Millville and some surrounding areas.
 SCFD cooperates in automatic aid agreements with the Millville FPD and Tehama County Fire.
 Battalion 3 is under the direct supervision of Battalion Chief Felix Berbena and consist of two volunteer fire companies and two CAL FIRE stations: